RifluxyssSDK/PDFGenerator/README.md

-#PDFGenerator
+##PDFGenerator
 ===============

-PDFGenerator library, it's helps to creating PDF document from given data.
+PDFGenerator library, it's helps to creating PDF document from the given data.

-## NOTE ( STORAGE Permission required )
+### NOTE ( STORAGE Permission required )

 If you are providing your custom filePath then your application must have STORAGE READ-WRITE Permission in order to store Pdf in provided path.

-## How to integrate into your app ?
+### How to integrate into your app ?

 Integrating the project is simple, All you need to do is follow the below steps.